pulp-platform/fann-on-mcu/README.md

 You should have data and a pre-trained network in the FANN format.
 To run the script, python needs to be installed.
 To use pulp platform, pulp sdk needs to be installed, you can find instructions [here](https://github.com/pulp-platform/pulp-sdk).
+The generated codes uses optimized functions provided by PULP-DSP.
+Please follow the instructions on [PULP-DSP](https://github.com/pulp-platform/pulp-dsp) to install the library.
 This code has been tested with PULP [Mr.Wolf](http://asic.ethz.ch/2017/Mr.Wolf.html).

 ### Usage